adoble/adr-j/README.md

     This will create the first ADR recording that you are using ADRs to record architectural decisions and linking to [Michael Nygard's article on the subject][ADRs].

+    To use a different template to the standard, specify the path of a template:

+       adr int -t ~/standards/madr.md doc/architecture/decisions

+    A guide to writing templates can be found [here](./doc/usage/Writing_Templates.md).

 2. Create Architecture Decision Records